NumeroQuadro/notion-mini-app/README.md

 **Note**: Messages without reactions won't be added to Notion, keeping your chat clean!

+### AI-Powered Task Management

+When you create a task, the bot automatically:
+1. **Tags it with AI**: Uses Gemini to categorize as:
+   - `link` - Just a URL/link
+   - `journal` - Personal thoughts, emotions, observations
+   - `date` - Mentions a deadline or date
+   - `task` - Regular task

+2. **Daily Check (11 PM)**: Reviews all tasks from the past 24 hours and sends reminders:
+   - ⏰ **Date tasks without dates**: "You mentioned a deadline but didn't set a date"
+   - 📔 **Journal entries**: "This looks like a journal entry, consider moving it"
+   - 🔗 **Link-only tasks**: "Please give this link a descriptive name"

+**Benefits:**
+- Never forget to add dates to time-sensitive tasks
+- Keep your task database clean and organized
+- Automatic suggestions for better task management

 ### Managing Tasks

 Use the "Open Mini App" button to: